ohnoitsfraa/uebersicht-widgets/README.md

 ### Unsplash

 The Unsplash widget uses the Unsplash Rest API, you will need to create an app with your own account and fill out the accessKey property in the config.
 You will also need a collection id, you can find this in the URL when you open up a public collection on the [Unsplash](https://unsplash.com/developers) website.
+This is an example of a collection id: [894](https://unsplash.com/collections/894/earth-planets)

 ### Open Weather Map
 The weather widget uses Open Weather Map, for this service you will need an API key.
 You can create it by going to the [OpenWeatherMap](https://openweathermap.org/api) website.